Sam-Martin/sams-generate-changelog/docs/source/custom-attributes-examples.rst

 ^^^^^^^^^^^^^^^^^^^^^

-Whether supplying your custom attributes via the cmdline arguments or when instantiating :class:`~generatechangelog.GenerateChangelog` you need to supply a structure as follows:
+Whether supplying your custom attributes via the cmdline arguments or when instantiating :class:`~samsgeneratechangelog.GenerateChangelog` you need to supply a structure as follows:

 .. code-block :: json